varshneymehul/llm-project/README.md

-Excellent question!
-This is a fantastic area for research, sitting at the intersection of Software Engineering, NLP, and Large Language Models (LLMs).
-For an undergraduate at a top institution like BITS Pilani, you want an idea that is novel, technically challenging but achievable, and has the potential for a great publication or a standout thesis project.

-Here is a novel research idea I've designed called **"RepoGnosis: Building a Causal and Temporal Knowledge Graph for Code Repository Q&A."**

----

 ### **The Core Idea: Moving Beyond "What" to "Why" and "How"**

 Current code Q&A agents (like GitHub Copilot Chat) are excellent at answering questions about the *current state* of the code.
 They can explain a function, write unit tests for it, or refactor it.
 This is answering the **"what"** question.